PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 08:52:31
+Last updated: 2024-04-11 08:53:04
-Random Quote: What you're doing right now.
-I'm getting a de-rection! - Barney Stinson
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark